unsip/CV/README.md

 # About

 My CV for job applications.
-In case you're HR is reading this, don't hesitate to hit me up.
+In case you're HR reading this, don't hesitate to hit me up.

 ## Note on rendering